-Academic Suspension from Grand Rapids Community College results when a student who is on Academic Probation fails to achieve the necessary semester GPA.
+Academic Suspension from Grand Rapids Community College results when a student who is on Academic Probation fails to achieve the necessary semester grade point average (GPA).
 Students who are under Academic Suspension may not enroll in classes for two semesters.

 A student on probation is placed on Academic Suspension when they have not met or maintained a minimum semester GPA.
 See the Academic Standing Policy for details.